nmalbran/NexuizLogParser/README.md

 - `survival_index`: `frags / deaths`
 - `cap_index`: `capture *100 / (steal + pickup)`%
 - `nemesis`: The name of the player who killed most times this player
+- `rag_doll`: The name of the player killed most time by this player